The Wayward Daughter (novel): Themes

 The book depicts the various class and caste division within Nepali society.
 The major character belongs to an indigenous community from Nepal.
 Although, the community that Sumnima belongs to is fictional, Ghale took inspiration from many other indigenous community of Nepal to create the customs of Tamule family.
 The book also discrimination of women in a patriarchal Nepalese society.
 The women in the book are bounded by various gender roles set by the society.
 The book also shows the impact of the Maoist unrest in the lives of common people in Nepal and how they had to leave their villages and hometown to cities for their safety.

 Reception

 The book was received positively by critics and readers in Nepal.
 Uday Adhikari of The Gorkha Times praised the book as " vibrant piece of social reality".
 Nandita Bose praised Ghale's writing as "simple, profound, witty and effective" in her review for The Deccan Herald.
 Richa Bhattarai in her review for The Wire recommended the book for "an exploration of Nepal over the past few decades through the eyes of a perceptive and skillful writer".
+Pranaya Rana, reviewing the book for The Kathmandu Post, called it "a finely wrought novel, astutely observed and honestly told."